-REN21’s 2016 Annual Report is now available online.
-The report summarises REN21’s activities throughout 2016, including our latest publications, activities, and 2015 accounts.
-The report also outlines what REN21 will do in 2017, including the co-hosting of MEXIREC in Mexico City, 11-13 September, 2017.
-Mark your calendars!
-REN21 Annual Report 2016 is available here.
+REN21’s 2017 Annual Report is now available online.
+The report summarises REN21’s activities throughout 2017, including our latest publications, activities, and presents the organisation’s 2016 accounts as well as its focus for 2018.
+The Annual Report 2017 is available here.

 The Mini-grid Policy Toolkit is for policy makers to navigate the mini-grid policy design process.
 It contains information on mini-grid operator models, the economics of mini-grids, and necessary policy and regulation that must be considered for successful implementation.
 The publication specifically focuses on Africa.
 Progress on extending the electricity grid in many countries has remained slow because of high costs of gird-extension and limited utility/state budgets for electrification.
 Mini-grids provide an affordable and cost-effective option to extend needed electricity services.
 Putting in place the right policy for min-grid deployment requires considerable effort but can yield significant improvement in electricity access rates as examples from Kenya, Senegal and Tanzania illustrate.
 The toolkit is available in English, French and Portuguese.